ascender1729/github-readme-stats/README.md

 ## Usage

-1. First, you need to create a GitHub Personal Access Token:
+1. Create a GitHub Personal Access Token:
    - Go to GitHub Settings > Developer settings > Personal access tokens
    - Click "Generate new token"
    - Give it a name and select the `repo` scope